Overview: Privacy and consent with BlueConic

 - US - Virginia (SB1392)

-Note: Enable any of these legislation zones from the Privacy Settings page (Settings > Privacy) to make them available for selection for individual Objectives.
+Note: Enable any of these legislation zones from the Privacy settings page (BlueConic settings > Privacy) to make them available for selection for individual Objectives.
 Then, designate them as either Opt-in or Opt-out.
 (This designation determines if an Objective is met for visitors in that zone based on their consent.)
-See Privacy Settings for more information.
+Review the article Privacy Settings for more information.

 - As of the June 2022 release, when the United Kingdom (UK GDPR) legislation zone is enabled on the Privacy settings page, all new UK visitors will be assigned to that zone and no longer to Europe (GDPR).